-For more ideas on safe open-house events, go to page 74 in the Resources section of this manual.
+For more ideas on safe open-house events, check out the Resources section of this manual.

-&lt;sup>4 When you advertise the open house, state that identification will be required at the front door and video surveillance will be in use.
+4 When you advertise the open house, state that identification will be required at the front door and video surveillance will be in use.